 At a glance

-An early pregnancy scan will confirm if you are pregnant, calculate your estimated due date and diagnose a multiple pregnancy.
+An early pregnancy or viability scan will confirm if you are pregnant, calculate your estimated due date and diagnose a multiple pregnancy.

 - No GP referral required